 Palm City home prices are not only among the most expensive in Florida, but Palm City real estate also consistently ranks among the most expensive in America.

-Palm City is a decidedly white-collar town, with fully 87.47% of the workforce employed in white-collar jobs, well above the national average.
+Palm City is a decidedly white-collar town, with fully 89.41% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Palm City is a town of professionals, sales and office workers, and managers.
-There are especially a lot of people living in Palm City who work in office and administrative support (12.73%), management occupations (11.87%), and sales jobs (11.85%).
+There are especially a lot of people living in Palm City who work in sales jobs (15.48%), management occupations (12.83%), and office and administrative support (10.11%).

 Because of many things, Palm City is a great place for families with children to consider.
 First of all, many other families with children live here, making Palm City a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
 The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
 With regard to real estate, Palm City has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Palm City’s overall crime rate is lower than average for the country.

-Palm City is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.
+One of the nice things about Palm City is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

 The people who call Palm City home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Palm City residents report their race to be White, followed by Asian.
-Important ancestries of people in Palm City include Italian, Irish, English, and Polish.
+Important ancestries of people in Palm City include German, Irish, English, Italian, and Polish.

 The most common language spoken in Palm City is English.
-Other important languages spoken here include Spanish and Other Asian languages.
+Other important languages spoken here include Spanish and Chinese.